atsushii/dev.to./README.md

 ### Local

 Set API key as env.
 It is used for building your draft article by golang.
-Check the below Building section This setup is necessary to build your draft article.
+Check the below Building section.
+This setup is necessary to build your draft article.

 ```